Ecology + Design

 This is an example of working with the grade and bioengineering by topophilia – manipulating the grade and managing sheet flow and flow paths according to natural topography and contours of the land.

-Newly planted woodland shade garden helps stabilize the slope and prevent erosion.
+Woodland shade garden helps stabilize the slope and prevent erosion.

 Garden terraces constructed with boulders help retain slope, prevent erosion and enable a new native planting.
 Two gravel patios are integrated into the slope to create space for seating areas.